Pomilusky/data-cleaning-pandas/README.md

 Excited to know all about shark attacks?
 How many shark attacks are reported per year?
 How has this rate evolved during history?

 Where is it more likely for a shark to attack you?
-(Spoiler, no shark attacks in the coasts of Northern Norway, safe to swin there🥶)
+(Spoiler, no shark attacks in the coasts of Northern Norway, safe to swim over there🥶)

 And what are the features that make you more appetizing to a Shark?